learn-co-curriculum/rails-blog-associations-validations/README.md

 Second lab iteration off of [Rails Blog Scaffold](https://github.com/flatiron-school-curriculum/rails-blog-scaffold/tree/master)

+## Initial Setup

+This lab requires passing controller and model specs.
+We've already built many of them out, but in order to migrate the database, some needed to be commented out.
+Uncomment the model specs (`post_spec.rb`, `tag_spec.rb`, `user_spec.rb`), and the factory (`posts.rb`).
+The Controller specs will be generated when you scaffold, and you will need to get them to pass by adding more `valid_attributes` as per what you end up permitting in your params.

 ## Migrations, Associations, and Routes

 1. Change migration for Post to include content (make content text to account of character length).